pythonpete32/aragoncoop_governance/bylaws.md

 The quorum will be that set by the [DAO](link.to.dao) on the main Ethereum network

 #### Section 5    Meetings
 Regular meetings of the Members shall be held weekly.
-Meetings are for discussion only, no binding decisions can only be made through the (DAO)[link.to.dao] on the main Ethereum network. members must be given the opportunity to contribute in writing.
+Meetings are optional and for discussion only.
+No binding decisions can be made via rough consensus.
+All binding decisions are to be made by voting with the Aragon Cooperative (DAO)[link.to.dao] on the main Ethereum network.
+Members who cannot or do not want to attend the meetings must be given the opportunity to contribute in writing.
+An agenda must be set and shared with all members 24hours prior to the meeting.
+Minutes of every meeting must also be made available for members to review.
+Agendas and minutes of meetings shall be held in the `meetings` folder of the temp repo.

 #### Section 6    Notice of Meetings
 Written notice stating the place, date and hour of any regular meeting of the Members shall be delivered electronically to each Director with a minimum of seven days notice.